ProjectOpenSea/SIPs/SIPS/sip-14.md

 ### Metadata URI

-The metadata URI MUST follow the following JSON schema:
+The metadata URI MUST conform to the below JSON schema:

 ```json
 {